HttpAnimation/-EnLang/Docs/open.browser/README.md

 # open.browser
-open.browser allows you to open up a web-browser
+open.browser allows you to open up a web-browser along with a url